 The best charities to give to will be ones that resonate with your personal dreams and wishes.
 What change do you want to make in the world?
 What are your beliefs, hopes and aspirations?
 And how do you think that change should be made?

-Once you’ve defined your values and the sectors of charitable work you might be interested in, then do some research to find the charities working in that area.
+Once you’ve defined your values and the sectors of charitable work you are interested in, do some research to find the charities working in that area.
 The Gift Trust can help you to do this if you donate through us.
 You could start with the Charities Services website which has a searchable database of all charities in NZ.
+If you are giving internationally then GuideStar and Give Well are excellent resources for charity research.
+Once you find charities you are interested in make sure you dig deeper than simply their marketing materials - read their financial accounts, annual report and ask about their impact.

 #3.
 Put your thinking cap on